anthkris/mws-restaurant-stage-1/README.md

 ## Project Overview: Stage 3

-In stage two of the project, I added indexedDB to the site to index data delivered from the project sails server.

-## Tools Used

-- Grunt to allow for the use of node modules in the js
-- ESLint to ensure adherence to the Udacity style guides
-- Noun Project for a site icon to use with the manifest file

-## Acknowledgements

-I had a bit of trouble with the indexedDB portion at first.
-I got over the hump partly with the help of the Udacity webinar by Doug Brown: [https://www.youtube.com/watch?v=Q2CJYf_XA58](https://www.youtube.com/watch?v=Q2CJYf_XA58)

-I also used the Google Web Fundamentals article about web manifests to help me build a proper manifest: [https://developers.google.com/web/fundamentals/web-app-manifest/](https://developers.google.com/web/fundamentals/web-app-manifest/)

-## Project Overview: Stage 3

 In stage three of the project, I updated the app to allow user's to favorite restaurants and write/delete reviews, even if offline.

 ## Tools Used